wvangeit/Auctioneer/auctioneer/README-FIRST-ALPHA-BETA.txt

 (Moonmoon, 10 Dec 2006)
 .
 Search Auctions tab->Search->Competion throws an error message regarding 'logicalColumn'.

-(Normal, 10 Dec 2006)
-.
-New addon, btmscan (not yet included in our alpha releases), not playing 100% nicely.

 If you're going to report a bug to us on our alpha/beta builds, please ensure you're using the latest development version from http://auctioneeraddon.com/dl